Alexoat76/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## Files

-* [lists.h](./lists.h): Header file containing definitions and prototypes for the types and functions written for `task 10` in this project.
+* [lists.h](./lists.h): Header file containing definitions and prototypes for the types and functions written for `task 13`.

 | Type/File                  | Definition/Prototype                                                             |